LGBudd/Champaign-Custom-Scenery/README.md

   - max lat 41.1
   - min lon -88.0
   - max lon -89.0
 - Optional USGS orthophotos around major airports within the included area (KCMI, KBMI).
-- Updated NavData for some of the airports.
-It should be downloaded and installed with this custom scenery.
-The updated airports uses this updated data.

 ### NOTE:
 This scenery is best when used together with "Chicago and Milwaukee" and "Oshkosh and UP" custom scenery.
 Use of these three custom sceneries together (KORD-KMKE-Custom-Scenery, Champaign-Custom-Scenery and NWI-UPM-Custom-Scenery) will minimize issues at the scenery borders.
 They also provide a signicant North-South flight area with decent scenery.